ksin/ksin.github.io/_posts/2014-07-02-dbc-final-projects-part-one.markdown

 ![object room](/assets/object.JPG)
 ![sign](/assets/sign.JPG)

-Our pending project title is "Kindling", even though that's already a thing.
+Our pending project title is "Kindling" - even though that name's already taken.
 We're actually struggling a lot with coming up with an original name!
 Our team of four is: [Dave Kerr][dave-github], [Judy Jow][judy-github], [Raghav Malik][raghav-github], and [myself][ken-github].

 Dave is our project manager since he pitched the idea.
 The first thing we did was ask our project manager what his vision for our product was.
 Frankly, I was still not clear what the app was supposed to do since I don't own a Kindle.